npiammarino/contact-list/README.md

-The purpose of the project is to learn the MERN stack
+The purpose of the project is to learn the MERN stack.
+Following courses from Traversy Media.

 # Getting Started with Create React App